imjasonh/testscript-rs/README.md

 processed: test content
 ```

-Running the test will compile the CLI program, make it available to the testscript environment, and run the specified commands.
+Running the test will compile the CLI program, make it available to the testscript environment, run the specified commands, and check its output.

 ## Installation